d2l-ai/d2l-en/chapter_attention-mechanisms/bahdanau-attention.md

-into a fixed-shape context variable, then the RNN decoder generates the target (output) sequence token by token based on the generated tokens and the context variable.
+into a fixed-shape context variable, then the RNN decoder generates the output (target) sequence token by token based on the generated tokens and the context variable.
 However,
-even though not all the source tokens are useful for decoding every token, the *same* context variable that encodes the entire source (input) sequence is used at each decoding step.
+even though not all the input (source) tokens are useful for decoding every token, the *same* context variable that encodes the entire input sequence is used at each decoding step.